-Amounts owing to related parties (key management) included in accounts payable and accrued liabilities total \$13,485 (October 31, 2013 - \$50,125)
+Amounts owing to related parties (including key management personnel) included in accounts payable and accrued liabilities total \$13,851 (October 31, 2013 - \$50,125)

 11. SEGMENTED INFORMATION

 The Company has one geographic segment, being Canada, and one operating segment, being the acquisition and exploration of exploration and evaluation assets.